Girl U Want: Critical reception

 Record World said that "A snakey guitar winds around the boisterous lead vocals that proclaim the winning hook."

 Steve Huey of AllMusic noted the song in a review of the album, stating: "Several tunes – like the oft-covered 'Girl U Want' – have a geeky (but pragmatic) romantic angst that was new to Devo albums, although the band's view of relationships is occasionally colored by their cultural themes of competition and domination."
 Huey also highlighted "Girl U Want" as an album standout by labeling it an AMG Pick Track.
 Greg Prato of AllMusic reviewed the song itself, stating it was "definitely one of the most overlooked gems to surface from the early-'80s new wave movement".

 Ultimate Classic Rock critic Dave Swanson rated "Girl U Want" as Devo's 7th best song, saying that the song is "about as catchy as Devo songs come" and that "the lyrics are a typical balance of the traditional crashing into the unexpected."

 Robert Palmer version

 In 1994, "Girl U Want" was covered by English singer Robert Palmer.
-Produced solely by Palmer, the song was released as the lead single from his twelfth studio album Honey.
-The track was a moderate success in the United Kingdom, where it peaked at No. 57.
+Produced solely by Palmer, the song was released as the lead single from his twelfth studio album, Honey (1994), by EMI Records, and reached number 57 on the UK Singles Chart.

-The single was released on 7" vinyl, cassette and CD in the United Kingdom, and on CD in the Netherlands and Japan.
-The song's B-side was the non-album track "No Fuss".
-The UK and Netherlands CD release featured an additional track; "The Panaxa Mix" of "Girl U Want" by Pino "Pinaxa" Pischetola.
-The Japanese CD featured the same remix, but replaced "No Fuss" with "Know By Now" from the Honey album.

-A music video was filmed to promote the single.
+A music video was filmed and directed by Howard Greenhalgh to promote the single.
 Palmer also performed the song on the UK music show Top of the Pops on June 16, 1994.

 Critical reception

-In a review of Honey, AllMusic said: "Palmer himself sounds as inhumanly suave as ever, though much of the material is a prescription for déjà vu.
-Tracks like the funk-lashed cover of Devo's "Girl U Want" are dead ringers for the stuff on the Riptide album."
+In a review of Honey, Lesley Mathew of AllMusic said, "Palmer himself sounds as inhumanly suave as ever, though much of the material is a prescription for déjà vu.
+Tracks like the funk-lashed cover of Devo's 'Girl U Want' are dead ringers for the stuff on the Riptide album."
 People described Palmer's version as "head-banging new wave".